-The condensed consolidated financial statements include the accounts of Seaboard Corporation and its subsidiaries ("Seaboard").
-These financial statements should be read in conjunction with the consolidated financial statements of Seaboard for the year ended December 31, 2021 as filed in its annual report on Form 10-K. Seaboard's first three quarterly periods include approximately 13 weekly periods ending on the Saturday closest to the end of March, June and September.
-Seaboard's year-end is December 31st.
-Preparation of financial statements in conformity with accounting principles generally accepted in the United States ("U.S.") requires management to make certain estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The condensed consolidated financial statements are unaudited and include the accounts of Seaboard Corporation and its subsidiaries ("Seaboard").
+Certain information, accounting policies and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("U.S") have been condensed or omitted pursuant to such rules and regulations of the U.S. Securities and Exchange Commission.
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes of Seaboard included in our annual report on Form 10-K for the year ended December 31, 2021.
+Seaboard's first three quarterly periods include approximately 13 weekly periods ending on the Saturday closest to the end of March, June and September.
+Preparation of condensed consolidated financial statements requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Results of operations for interim periods are not necessarily indicative of results to be expected for the full year.